 2. Administrative controls: Making certain work areas off-limits if proper eyewear is not present.
 For example, only responders with adequate eye and respiratory protection should be working in the smoke and particulate plume downwind of a structure fire.

 3. Use of proper protective eyewear: On every patient, contact EMS providers should have protective eyewear easily available.
-I wear my ANZI Z87 compliant eye glasses on a lanyard around my neck so they are always available.
+My ANZI Z87 compliant eye glasses are on a lanyard around my neck so they are always available.

 Learn more about workplace eye safety and find training resources from the NIOSH Eye Safety Tool Box Talk – Instructor's Guide.